 Availability and high quality of service are the main indicators of the provider’s performance.
-Such problems as slow pages’ downloads and stuttering sound during video calls are very annoying for end users.
+Such problems as slow pages’ downloads and stuttering sound during video calls are very annoying for users.
 These issues can be improved by managing QoE (Quality of Experience) with the QoS function of the Stingray platform.

 QoS helps a network device (router or similar) to optimize traffic to be sufficient for the applications which are critically important for users.
 The service can dynamically apply various methods of differentiation to traffic.
 It is mostly applicable in IP telephony, IPTV, video conferencing, and other delay-sensitive services.

 - Real-time mapping and automated solution of network and applications performance issues

 - Possibility to setup custom policies and quotes to block the specific content or to prevent network abuse

 Provider Challenges That QoS Solves

 Ensures Internet access quality and speed